 Sunrun owns, insures, monitors and maintains the solar panels on a residential homeowner’s roof, while families pay a low rate for clean energy and fix their electric costs for 20 years and project investors get recurring revenue and tax benefits.
 With the recent acquisition of the fourth-largest installer (REC Solar), Sunrun now also provide installation.

-AppDynamics offers a platform solution that helps software-defined businesses monitor, manage and optimize software environments, from desktop to mobile.
+AppDynamics offers a platform solution that helps software-defined businesses monitor, manage and optimize software environments.

 Sungevity is a technology-driven solar energy company focused on scaling solar energy through its unique partner-based model.
 Leveraging its proprietary remote solar design technology, Sungevity's software enables users to get a quote without a site visit and provides prospective customers with suggested potential savings on their electricity bills.
 Sungevity's online platform and partner-based approach stands in contrast to the vertically integrated installer business model in the solar service sector.